Less Data, Faster Convergence: Goal-Driven Data Optimization for Multimodal Instruction Tuning: Additional Analysis

 \subsection{Ablation}

-The profile comparison shows that stronger temporal goals help, but not which parts of the Temp+ builder matter most.
+The profile comparison shows that stronger temporal goals improve the final profile, but it does not identify which parts of the Temp+ builder contribute most.
 Figure~\ref{fig:supp-tempplus-ablation} extends the main-paper ablation into a trajectory comparison by removing score components while keeping the rest of the train/eval contract fixed.
 On \vmm, removing VDS or PPL hurts most, which is consistent with that benchmark's reliance on genuinely video-dependent filtering.
 On \mlvu, removing self-consistency causes the largest drop, indicating that answer stability is a stronger reliability cue there.
 On \mvb, the joint removal is most damaging, showing that no single ablation accounts for the full change.
-The trajectory view supports the same conclusion as the benchmark table: Temp+ works because several score terms and feasibility controls reinforce the same temporal allocation direction.
+The trajectory view supports the same conclusion as the benchmark table, indicating that several score terms and feasibility controls reinforce the same temporal allocation direction.

 \FloatBarrier